The-Marcy-Lab-School/DOM_Events_Labs/README.md

 **For Coding Exercises:**

-3. Navigate to the `exercises` directory to complete the coding exercises.
+1. Navigate to the `exercises` directory to complete the coding exercises.
-4. Run `npm install` to load project dependencies.
-5. Complete coding exercises in the `exercises.js` file.
-6. Test your code often by running `npm test`.
-7. Check for style by running `./node_modules/.bin/eslint exercises.js` in the terminal.
+2. There are two questions (part-1 and part-2)
+3. Skeleton HTML files and empty JavaScript files have been created for you.
+It is your job to write code that meets the problem requirements listed in the `exercises` README.

    **Note:** You are not done with your exercises until all tests pass and there are no eslint errors.